Shrey-ansh10/FastAPI/notes.md

 - Allow a patient to update his records.

     For this:
     1. We will create a new patient model using pydantic, making the fields as optional, single or multiple fields can be updated, as required.

-2. create the PUT endpoint where we accept data from the client.
+    2. create the PUT endpoint where we accept data from the client and update record of that patient.

+## DELETE operation using DELETE method
+- Deleting existing records.